TTLabs/EvaporateJS/README.md

 `evap.add(config)`

-Config has 2 required parameters:
+`config` has 2 required parameters:

 * **name**: _String_. the S3 ObjectName that the completed file will have
 * **file**: _File_. a reference to the file object

-Config has 4 optional parameter:
+`config` has 4 optional parameter:

 * **xAmzHeadersAtInitiate**: _Object_. an object of key/value pairs that represents the x-amz-... headers that should be added to the initiate POST to S3 (not added to the part PUTS, or the complete POST).
 An example would be `{'x-amz-acl':'public-read'}`